PromptChainer/showcase-article-gen/README.md

 ```bash
 NEXT_PUBLIC_API_KEY=your_api_key_here
 ```
-If you want to add Google Analytics, add your measurment ID the .env file:
+If you want to add Google Analytics, add your measurment ID to the .env file:
 ```bash
 NEXT_PUBLIC_GA_TRACKING_ID=your_google_analytics_measurment_id_here
 ```